top of page

 These tools in the image above have been used daily for years.
 They may look a bit worn, faded, chipped and dinged up, but they still cut beautifully, which tells you everything you need to know about buying the right tools from the start.

-Simplicity in the early days keeps you focused and not too pressured to learn how to use every type of tool.
+Simplicity in the early days keeps you focused.
+It also takes away some of the pressure to learn every type of woodturning tool at once.

-I also touched on this in another post where I realised that simply having more tools didn’t actually make me a better woodturner, it was learning how to use the right ones properly that made the difference.
+I touched on this in another post having more tools didn’t actually make me a better woodturner, where I realised that simply having more tools did not make me a better woodturner.
+What made the difference was learning how to use the right tools properly.

-So instead of overcomplicating things at the start, here’s the setup I recommend if you want to keep things simple and affordable on a tight budget.
+So instead of overcomplicating things at the start, the post below is the setup I recommend if you want to keep things useful and affordable on a tight budget.
 You will need to add more tools as you progress, but this will give you a strong starting point.

-If you’d prefer to learn this hands-on, I also offer woodturning tuition where we can cover these tools in detail in a practical setting.
+If you would prefer to learn this hands-on, I also offer woodturning tuition where we can cover these tools in detail in a practical setting.

 Quick Answer: The Minimal Woodturning Tool Setup